 Defining a digital experience platform

-Gartner defines a digital experience platform (DXP) as “an integrated and cohesive piece of technology designed to enable the composition, management, delivery and optimization of contextualized digital experiences across multiexperience customer journeys.”
+Gartner defines a digital experience platform (DXP) as "an integrated set of core technologies that support the composition, management, delivery and optimization of contextualized digital experiences."

 It’s a good definition.
 But grasping its significance requires moving a step back.